Top

 RB_DB_clicksave

-Configure the Pop-up
+Configure the Pop-up Visibility Rules

-Use the following steps to configure a Pop-up,
+Use the following steps to configure a Pop-up:

-1. On the Whatfix Dashboard, hover your cursor over the Pop-up segment you want to configure, and then click the Edit icon.
+3. Hover your cursor over the Pop-up segment you want to configure, and then click the Edit icon.

-2. Click the Set Visibility Rules → button.
+1. Click Set Visibility Rules →.

 RB_DB_setvisirulespopup

-3. Set the Where Visibility Rules for the Pop-up to appear.
+2. Set the Where Visibility Rules for the Pop-up to appear.

 RB_DB_popupwhererules